-- 9.1 The overall archaeological project will be managed by Robert Masefield CMIfA (CgMs Heritage part of RPS).
+- 9.1 The overall archaeological project will be managed by Robert Masefield MCIfA (of RPS).
 The archaeological contractor CAT will be managed by Chris Lister.
-The experience of the project team is included in the Appendix of this method statement. - 9.2 The timing of the works is yet to be confirmed but will be provided to the CBCAO, with an associated programme, in due course. - 9.3 Insurance: The archaeological contractor (CAT) shall hold Employers Liability Insurance, Public Liability Insurance and Professional Indemnity Insurance.
+The experience of the project team is included in the Appendix of this method statement. - 9.2 The project is currently programmed to commence on the 23rd July 2020 and to last for 8 weeks. - 9.3 Insurance: The archaeological contractor (CAT) shall hold Employers Liability Insurance, Public Liability Insurance and Professional Indemnity Insurance.
 Details will be supplied on request.